 While I have taken leave from my scholarly work and activism, I am focusing on spending time with my wife and our two children, Ilaw and Tala.
 Raising our children to be bilingual, bi-cultural children takes thoughtful intent, especially without reinforcement of the heritage language at school.
 Nevertheless, despite my present departure from scholarship, I continue to think of myself as a scholar-activist—remaining critically thoughtful about society, our community and the education of my children as mixed-race Filipino Americans.

 From scholar-activism, my professional career has, somewhat unexpectedly, led me into Information Technology.
-For the past 2 years, I have been fortunate to return to my Alma Mater, UC Berkeley, as the Technical Services Supervisor for Student Affairs IT.
-I oversee the student helpdesk, known as Student Technology Services (STS).
-My team is staffed by 35 student employees in roles that include front line support staff, supervisors, and a program coordinator who spearheads projects that improve the process, quality, and breadth of services we offer.
+Back in 2018, I was fortunate to be able to return to my Alma Mater, UC Berkeley, as the Technical Services Supervisor for Student Affairs IT.
+In this role, oversee the student helpdesk, known as Student Technology Services (STS).
+My team is staffed by 40 student employees in roles that include front line support staff, supervisors, and a program analyst who supports QA efforts and process improvement.
 As a former student employee in this program, I have a great appreciation and respect for what our student employment and leadership program can offer students.
 As such, I am very passionate about the work our department does, both to support our student staff, and the services our teams provide to students on campus.

 Specifically, my goals are to 1) ensure we provide quality technical support and education to all UC Berkeley students 2) address issues of equity in accessing, leveraging technology and the necessary support to be successful students in the 21st century, and 3) supporting, coaching, and mentoring my student employees to advance in our organization and to be successful young professionals as they enter the workforce or continue their education in the field or industry of their choice.
 Along with the Technology-related emphasis of my current job, I continue to find ways to incorporate into my work and my life pursuits, the core values of Ethnic Studies, Asian American Studies, Multicultural Education, and most importantly the equity and justice that these fields seek.